-Understanding and Supporting Communication.
+Week 3 – Understanding and supporting language and communication.
 We will learn about how communication may develop differently, different ways autistic people may use or understand language, differences in social communication, and differences in how autistic people may interpret what others mean.

-Understanding and Supporting Processing.
+Week 5 – Understanding and Supporting Processing.
 We will consider different ways of thinking, and focus on how we make sense of what is happening around us and what we are expected to do.
-We will look at the benefits of predictability, visual strengths and routines.
+We will consider the impact of thinking differently in

+Week 8 – Understanding experiences of school, and ways you can provide support.
 We will look at expectations, challenges, social pressures and bullying.
-We will also cover talking to teachers, setting appropriate goals and making adaptations, with a goal of allowing a child to thrive, not just helping them survive the school day.
+We will also cover talking to teachers, setting appropriate goals and making adaptations, with the aim of allowing a child to thrive, not just helping them survive the school day.

 What have other parents and carers gained from the course?